Indicia-Team/indicia-docs/administrating/warehouse/modules/rest-api.rst

 REST API Module
 ---------------

+The REST API module provides a RESTful web service to the following:

+  * Key data operations for wildlife records data (occurrences, samples, locations).
+	* Metadata operations for survey data set structure including creating and modifying surveys and custom attributes.
+	* Access to data via reports.
+	* Access to data in Elasticsearch if configured for this warehouse.
+	* Access to a taxon-observations and annotations end-point, a prototype for data exchange between wildlife recording systems that is deprecated and likely to be replaced.

-The REST API module provides a RESTful web service to some aspects of Indicia's database, namely reports and resources required for synchronisation of a warehouse with other online recording databases.
-Support for other data types as well as data updates may be added in future.
+Support for data operations on other data types may be added in future.

+Once this module is enabled, you need to create a configuration file to define authentication methods, resource endpoints and integration with Elasticsearch.
+The easiest way to do this is to copy the file `/modules/rest_api/config/rest.jwt-only.php` to `/modules/rest_api/config/rest.jwt-only.php`.
+Now open the file in a text editor and perform the following amendments:

+  * If not using Elasticsearch, then remove the whole line for the `elasticsearch` key under the jwtUser resource_options section.
+Also remove the entire entry for `$config['elasticsearch']`.
+	* If using Elasticsearch, replace `http://my.elastic.url:9200` with the URL of your Elasticsearch instance and `my-index` with the name of the index containing occurrence data.

-Once this module is enabled, visit /index.php/services/rest for dynamically generated information about the available API end-points.
+Once configured, visit /index.php/services/rest for dynamically generated information about the available API end-points.

-The REST API is configured by copying the file /modules/rest_api/config/rest.example.php to /modules/rest_api/config/rest.php and editing it.
+For a more complete set of configuration options refer to the examples in the `rest.example.php` config file.
 The following configuration settings can be specified:

   * **user_id** - when synchronising records with another system, each system must have a unique user ID specified here with which it will be identified on the other system.